 Optionally, a local mirror can be set up as the boot source.
 MAAS will then use it instead of the standard internet-based server.
 Local mirroring significantly reduces the time required import images.
 See Local image mirror for instructions.

 It is also possible to import and provision images other than Ubuntu.
 Images supported and provided by MAAS will appear beneath the ‘Other Images’ section.
-Currently, images for both CentOS 6.6 and CentOS 7.0 are available.
+Currently, images for CentOS 6.6, CentOS 7.0, and CentOS 8.0 are available.
 These images can be imported and used just like the Ubuntu images above.